Constructing Semi-Directed Level-1 Phylogenetic Networks from Quarnets: Abstract

 \section{Abstract}

+Semi-directed networks provide a graphical structure for describing the evolutionary history of organisms in the presence of hybridization.
 We introduce two algorithms for reconstructing semi-directed level-1 phylogenetic networks from their complete set of 4-leaf subnetworks, known as quarnets.
-The first algorithm, the sequential method, begins with a single quarnet and adds on one leaf at a time until all leaves have been placed.
-The second algorithm, the cherry-blob method, functions similarly to cherry-picking algorithms for phylogenetic trees by identifying exterior network structures from the quarnets.
+The sequential algorithm begins with a single quarnet and adds one leaf at a time until the entire network has been reconstructed.
+The cherry-blob algorithm is a novel approach inspired by cherry-picking techniques on trees.